-The Baby Bjorn high chair is probably the easiest to clean as it has less inhibiting the cleaning.
+The Primo Tot high chair is probably the easiest to clean as it has less inhibiting the cleaning.
 One fluid piece of plastic is easy to wipe clean.
 Other high chairs can be more difficult with tons of nooks and crannies.
 Either way, babies find new and extraordinary ways to make messes.
 You may want to just resign yourself to the chronic mess.
 The messes should reduce in about twenty years.
-Look here for more easy to clean high chair options.
+Look here for more easy-to-clean high chair options.

 How much do high chairs cost?

-High chairs can range from $50 all the way up to $600 like the Bloom high chair.
-For the most comfortable range and quality and useful high chair try to look between $100 and $300.
+High chairs can range from $50 all the way up to $600.
+For the most comfortable range and quality and useful high chair, try to look between $100 and $300.

 When can my baby use a restaurant high chair?

 Babies can begin to use restaurant high chairs around six months old or when they can sit unassisted.
 Do not try to put a baby with no neck control in a restaurant high chair.
 Most restaurants have frames now for placing a car seat to keep your baby in their seat but off the floor and the table.